Republican People's Party

-The political party has its origins in the various resistance groups founded during the Turkish War of Independence.
-Under the leadership of Mustafa Kemal Atatürk they united in the 1919 Sivas Congress.
-In 1923, the "People's Party" declared itself to be a political organisation and announced the establishment of the Turkish Republic, with Atatürk as its first president.
-In 1924, the People's Party renamed itself the "Republican People's Party".
-As Turkey moved into its one-party period, the CHP was the apparatus of implementing far reaching political, cultural, social, and economic reforms in the country.
+The political party has its origins in the various resistance groups founded during the Turkish War of Independence, with most members being previously associated with the Committee of Union and Progress.
+Under the leadership of Mustafa Kemal Atatürk, they united in the 1919 Sivas Congress.
+In 1923, the "People's Party", soon adding the word "Republican" to its name, declared itself to be a political organisation and announced the establishment of the Turkish Republic, with Atatürk as its first president.
+As Turkey moved into its authoritarian one-party period, the CHP was the apparatus of implementing far reaching political, cultural, social, and economic reforms in the country.

-After World War II, Atatürk's successor, İsmet İnönü, allowed for multi-party elections, and the party initiated a peaceful transition of power after losing the 1950 election, ending the one-party period and starting Turkey's multi-party period.
+After World War II, Atatürk's successor, İsmet İnönü, allowed for multi-party elections, and the party initiated a peaceful transition of power after losing the 1950 election, ending the one-party period and beginning Turkey's multi-party period.
 The years following the 1960 military coup saw the party gradually trend towards the center-left, which was cemented once Bülent Ecevit became chairman in 1972.
 The CHP, along with all other political parties of the time, was banned by the military junta of 1980.
 The CHP was re-established with its original name by Deniz Baykal on 9 September 1992, with the participation of a majority of its members from the pre-1980 period.
-Since 2011 Kemal Kılıçdaroğlu has been chairman of the CHP.
+Since 2002, it has been the main opposition party to the ruling Justice and Development Party (AKP). Özgür Özel is the chairman of the CHP since 8 November 2023.

-It is a founding party of the Nation Alliance, a coalition consisting of opposition parties like the Good Party, Felicity Party, and Democrat Party against the AKP and their People's Alliance.
-In addition, CHP is an associate member of the Party of European Socialists (PES), a member of the Socialist International, and the Progressive Alliance.
+CHP is an associate member of the Party of European Socialists (PES), a member of the Socialist International, and the Progressive Alliance.
 Many politicians of CHP have declared their support for LGBT rights and the feminist movement in Turkey.
-The party is pro-European and supports Turkish membership to NATO.
+The party is pro-European and supports Turkish membership to European Union and NATO.

-The party's base includes the middle and upper-middle classes such as white-collar workers, retired generals, government bureaucrats, academics, college students, left-leaning intellectuals, labour unions such as DİSK, and Alevis.
-The party's strongholds include the Western Aegean region (İzmir, Aydın, Muğla), Thrace, the east of the Black Sea Region (Ardahan and Artvin), and the Anatolian college town of Eskişehir.